menu

 Occupations and Workforce

-Cape May Point is a decidedly white-collar borough, with fully 95.65% of the workforce employed in white-collar jobs, well above the national average.
+Cape May Point is a decidedly white-collar borough, with fully 98.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Cape May Point is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Cape May Point who work in community and social services (41.30%), management occupations (17.39%), and healthcare (10.87%).
+There are especially a lot of people living in Cape May Point who work in community and social services (37.10%), management occupations (16.13%), and business and financial occupations (11.29%).

 Also of interest is that Cape May Point has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Cape May Point telecommute to their jobs.
-Overall, about 32.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.29% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle